no one deals like we do!

 Growers must contend with the whims of weather.
 Temperatures must remain below -8 degrees Celsius during both harvest and pressing.
 The wait can last from December to February.
 Picking often takes place at night, when it's colder.

-"Our regular wine presses freeze up, so we have to use old-fashioned barrel presses that we can unjam," explains Ziraldo.
+"Regular wine presses freeze up, so vitners have to use old-fashioned barrel presses that they can unjam," explains Ziraldo, who left Inniskillin in 2006, but still grows Icewine grapes on his family farm.
 After pickers empty the crates into the wooden slat press, we watch the circular pressure plate squeeze the grapes like a vice.

 Grapes contain about 80 per cent water.
 Pressing them frozen leaves the water as shards of ice, so only tiny amounts of concentrated juice trickle out after two to three hours.
 It's rich in sugar, acids and flavour.
 But yields are low — only five to 10 per cent the volume of regular wines.